ba-dresden/ba-latex-template/docs/usage/simple.md

 - `degreetype` defines the degree type e. g. `Arts`, `Egineering` or `Science`.
 Setting the `degreetype` parameter is optional and only used if `type` is set to `thesis` or `master-thesis`.
 The default value for `degreetype` is `Science`.
 - `assignment` should point to a PDF file containing the assignment to write a thesis.
 It will include the first page of the given PDF file at the appropriate place.
 Setting the `assignment` parameter is optional.
 - `blocknotice` defines whether a blocknotice should be included or not if set to `false`.
 One will be included per default.
 Setting the `blocknotice` parameter is optional.
+- `gendernotice` defines whether a gendernotice should be included.
+One will be not included by default.
+Setting the `gendernotice` parameter is optional.

 To add an abstract to the paper define a macro called `\basimpleabstract` which replacement text is the abstract's content.
 The following should do it (the `\addcontentsline` is optional):